-Katelyn Harrison-Speer, Graduate Student Therapist
+Katelyn Harrison-Speer, Graduate Student Therapist.

 Trauma-Informed | Somatically Aware | Creatively Grounded